The Most Popular Types Of Metals And Their Uses

 Alloy Steel

 Because it is so customizable, it is popular for use in building projects.
 You can customize it to suit whatever use you require, and is pretty inexpensive to produce.
+This makes it suitable for use in pipelines, automotive parts, and power generation equipment.

 Carbon Steel